 Indio, CA 92201

 If you are a sucker for flowers like I am, you’ll fancy the Rose Garden in Indio.
 It’s in the Empire Polo Club, right next to where the Coachella music festival takes place!
 Entry is free and parking is easy.
 The flowers are typically in full bloom during Spring and die off in the summer when it gets scorching hot.
-I’d recommend visiting this spot if you’re in town in late March to late May.
+I’d recommend visiting this spot if you’re in town from late March to late May.

 74485 National Park Drive